designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 The Animation file is boilerplate code for writing your own timeline based animations.
 Delete whatever you feel you don't need.

 ```
 src/javascript/							Home for your own scripts
+src/javascript/animation.js				The script that conatins your time line and associated animations
+src/javascript/manifest.js				FlashTalking manifest template
+src/javascript/flashtrack.js			FlashTalking API code
 src/javascript/vendors/					Home for any libraries you want transcluded in your main.js file
+src/javascript/vendors/trmix.min.js		http://typerendering.com/
+src/javascript/vendors/FontScale.js		A simple way to resize the font in a field to maximum size
+src/javascript/vendors/tweenlite/		One of two potential rendering engines - this one is small
+src/javascript/vendors/tweenmax/		This one is much bigger but is more feature rich
 ```